top of page

 Changes in circumstances after the policy has been issued will not affect the underlying guarantees until the Guaranteed Renewability period expires, which is typically to age 65.
 The transfer of risk against future changes is the whole point, after all, especially as it relates to health.
 The transfer of risk applies to other types of life changes as well.

-Most policies are Guaranteed Renewable to age 65 or so, after which time an annual attestation that you are still working full time in some form for employer or yourself is required in order to renew.
-Before that time, no periodic check-in or other re-qualification is involved.
-This guarantee is a significant difference compared to group insurance or worksite insurance.
+Most individual disability income policies are Guaranteed Renewable to age 65 or so, after which time an annual attestation is required affirming that you are still working full time.
+Before that time, no periodic check-in or other re-qualification is involved, even if you change your occupation or stop work.

 Alternative Products That Are Easier to Qualify For

-If you are certain that qualifying for Disability Income (DI) insurance is not in the cards, consider these alternative products that transfer risk more selectively.
+If Disability Income (DI) insurance is not available for qualifying reasons, alternative products that transfer risk more selectively may be worth considering.
+These include:

 bottom of page